jeremiecanoni/ML-Project2/README.md

 ### Reproducibility

 You will be able to reproduce our best results by running the notebook `CNN.ipynb`.
+It will generate a sumbmission file named `sub_best.csv`.